This post announces the release

 Drop shadows give the impression that each person-box is casting a shadow on a canvas, just a short distance behind the tree.

-Placing a picture frame over each person-box may sound a little over the top, but it can produce interesting border effects if you chose something nicer then this particular example.
+Placing a picture frame over each person-box may sound a little over the top, but it can produce interesting border effects if you chose something nicer than this particular example.

 I thought about doing this years ago, but decided that it was too complicated.
 I was very happy when I found that it just fell out of this general-purpose special effect mechanism.